 7 Things You Need to Know Before Doing Business in IRAN

-In May 2017, President Rouhani was re-elected for a second term.
-A government known for its sustainable development and close ties and communications with other countries.
+In May 2017, President Rouhani re-elected for a second term.
+A government is known for its sustainable development and close ties and communications with other countries.
 This is a change —and whenever there is a change, there are winners and losers.
 So it’s time to know how to take good advantage of this change to join the side of winners at this point.
 The new cabinet is young, and they’ve been approved by the parliament with high percentages of confirmation.